HOV ramp and lane closures continue in Tacoma

 - Northbound I-5 exit #136A and #136B to Port of Tacoma Road and 20th Street will close from 9 p.m. to 5 a.m.
 Friday.

+- The right lane of northbound I-5 between L Street to the Puyallup River will close from 10 p.m. to 5 a.m.
+Friday.

-- Two lanes of northbound I-5 will close from L Street to the Puyallup River.
+- Two lanes of northbound I-5 will close from Portland Avenue to the Puyallup River Bridge.
 Lane closures will begin at 9 p.m.
 All lanes will reopen by 5 a.m.
 Friday.

-- Two lanes of southbound I-5 will close from Bay Street to Portland Avenue.
+- Two lanes of southbound I-5 will close from the Puyallup River Bridge to L Street.
 Lane closures will begin at 9 p.m.
 All lanes will reopen by 6 a.m.
 Friday.

 - A single lane of southbound I-5 from Port of Tacoma Road to Bay Street will close from 9 p.m. to 6 a.m.
 Friday.